Two-point conversion: Extra point adjustment

+In college football, the placement of the football remains the same for conversion attempts by any method.

 Defensive two-point conversion

-In American college, professional, and Canadian football (as well as, for a significant period of time, the Arena Football League, where missed extra points were rebounded back into the field of play), a conversion attempt where the defense gains possession of the ball can be returned by the defense to the other end zone to give the defensive team two points.
+A defensive two-point conversion, also called a two-point return, occurs when, during an offensive after-touchdown extra point attempt, the defense gains possession of the ball and returns it to the other end zone, scoring two points for the defensive team.
 The team that scored the touchdown then kicks off as normal.
+The defensive two-point conversion is recognized in American college, professional, and Canadian football (as well as, for a significant period of time, the Arena Football League, where missed extra points were rebounded back into the field of play).

 This is rare because of the infrequent use of the two-point conversion and the rarity of blocked conversion kicks, combined with the difficulty of returning the ball the full length of the field.
 It has proven the winning margin in some games, the first such college game occurring September 10, 1988, when St. John's defeated Iona College, 26–24.
 Only once has a player scored two defensive two-point conversions in a game: Tony Holmes of the Texas Longhorns in a 1998 game against the Iowa State Cyclones on October 3.